-The restored 12th century crypt, one of the largest in Ireland, now houses the important Treasures of Christ Church exhibition.
+The restored 12th-century crypt, one of the largest in Ireland or the UK, now houses the important Treasures of Christ Church exhibition.
 The exhibition features manuscripts and artefacts that give the visitor some impression of nearly one thousand years of worship in the cathedral and nearby churches.

-Monday – Saturday: 09:30-18:00
+Monday – Wednesday, CLOSED

-Last Admission: 45 minutes before closing
+Last admission 45 minutes before closing.

 Throughout the year, Christ Church Cathedral hosts a diverse range of events including concerts and recitals.
 The famous Christ Church Cathedral Choir also stage special concerts during the year.
 Their Christmas Carols are not to be missed.
 You can see the ever-changing events schedule on their website.